-Love it or hate it, every warehouse manager knows what the Occupational Safety and Health Administration (OSHA) does.
+Love it or hate it, every warehouse manager knows what OSHA does(OSHA stands for Occupational Safety and Health Administration).
 But OSHA isn’t the only federal organization dedicated to preserving the health of American workers.
 There’s also the National Institute for Occupational Safety and Health (NIOSH).

 So what’s the difference between OSHA and NIOSH?
 Why does the United States need two separate institutions that seem to have the same mission?
 The answers to these questions can help every warehouse manager understand the regulations that keep their workers safe.
 Here are the major differences between OSHA and NIOSH, along with the productive ways the two organizations interact to improve workplace safety in every industry:

 OSHA and NIOSH are divisions of two separate government entities.